ChansolPark/ChansolPark.github.io/_posts/English/2022-02-12-post-exclude-Question5.md

 ---
-title: "Q4) first video game memory"
+title: "Q5) What is your favorite video game developer"
 categories:
   - English
 tags: